-As mentioned above, we consider an M/M/1 transmit queue model with finite buffer size.
-Thus, upon the arrival of a new packet, it is admitted only if there are spaces in the queue.
-Using queuing theory notion \cite{Gross-2008-Fundamentals} \cite{Roy-2021-Overview}, the probability of exceeding the buffer capacity in a certain state $i$, where $i$ $\ge$ 0, is determined as follows:
+\textbf{Buffer Overflow Model.} As mentioned, consider an M/M/1 transmit queue model with a finite buffer size.
+Thus, upon the arrival of a new packet, it is admitted only if there is a space in the queue.
+Using queuing theory notion \cite{Gross-2008-Fundamentals} \cite{Roy-2021-Overview}, the probability of exceeding the buffer capacity in a certain state $i$ is determined as follows:

 where $X$ is the packet's length, and $B_n$ is the buffer capacity for $n \in N$.
 Assuming that the packet's length would be an exponential random variable with parameter $\eta_n$, then the complement of the above expression in which the buffer overflow does not occur can be defined as: